SalmaTubail/Data_Science_Project/README.md

 # Data_Science_Project
-# An Analysis of Flight Delay with Weather Conditions
+# An Analysis of Flight Delays and Cancelations with Weather Conditions

 ## Project Overview
-This project aims to analyze how weather conditions impact flight delays and cancellations across US airports.
-By combining comprehensive flight data with detailed weather observations, the project will develop predictive models to forecast potential delays based on weather patterns and other operational factors.
-The analysis will identify which weather conditions are most disruptive to air travel and how these impacts vary across different airports, airlines, and seasons.
+This project will explore how weather conditions affect flight delays and cancellations across US airports.
+I aim to develop predictive models to forecast unforeseen delays or cancellations in flights by examining flight peformance data including Schedualed departure time, actual departure time, reason for cacellation, etc... with detailed weather observations such as visibility, temperature, and wind speed.
+The purpose of this analysis is to highlight the correlations and patterns of the weather conditions which are most disruptive to air travel and identify how their effects vary by airport, airline, and season, to aid airlines and travelers in anticipating delays.

 ## Motivation
-It is a common occurance that flights get cancelled or delayed I chose this project because of its significant real-world applications in the aviation industry.
-Flight delays cost airlines and passengers billions of dollars annually, and weather is responsible for approximately 70% of all delays.
+Fligh Delay and cancelation are common occurance that cause costly hinderance to both travelers and airlines.
+Everytime I hear of a flight cancellation it has always been due to "Bad Waether".
+Althiugh there are several factors contibuting to flight delay weather remains the most prominent factor.
 By understanding the relationship between specific weather conditions and flight performance:

+## Objectives
 1. Airlines could better anticipate and mitigate delays
 2. Airports could optimize resource allocation during adverse weather
 3. Passengers could make more informed travel decisions
 4. The industry could potentially reduce the economic impact of weather-related disruptions

-As an engineering student interested in transportation systems and data science, this project allows me to apply machine learning techniques to solve a complex problem with multiple variables and stakeholders.

-## Project Objectives

-### Primary Objectives:
+### Objectives:
 1. Identify which specific weather conditions have the greatest impact on flight delays
 2. Develop predictive models to forecast delay probabilities based on weather forecasts
 3. Compare how different airlines and airports handle similar weather conditions